MillsJ09/flight-generator/README.md

 ## Installation

 No installation required.
-Simply download the `flight-generator.html` file and open it in your browser.
+Open the URL `https://millsj09.github.io/flight-generator/`
 ## Deployment

 For hosting online, you can: